hbowie/softdevbigideas/ideas/Plan-Do-Check-Act.md

 Note that this step requires the project leaders to admit that they don't already know everything, and further note that many organizational environments view such an admission as a sign of weakness or inadequacy, and thus discourage this process from ever getting started.

+As part of the plan step, it is important to formulate a testable hypothesis that can be proven or disproven.

+Note that the plan-do-check-act cycle can be used to evaluate [alternatives][].

 ## Do

 You must test in such a way that you can clearly see how well your plan is working.

-As [Wernher Von Braun][wvb], famed rocket scientist, once said:
+As <a href="http://en.wikipedia.org/wiki/Wernher_Von_Braun" target="ref">Wernher Von Braun</a>, famed rocket scientist, once said:

 > One test result is worth one thousand expert opinions.

-And, as Alan Mulally said to his team, when leading development of the Boeing 777 airliner:

-> Test early and fail fast.

 ## Check